 How Adult Children of Emotionally Immature Parents Heal

-Children of emotionally immature parents often grow up thinking that they’re unworthy of love.
+You may grow up thinking that you are unworthy of love.

-You weren’t unlovable, but your parent didn’t know how to show love.
-Their parents were probably emotionally immature, too.
+But you weren’t unlovable.
+Your parent didn’t know how to show love.
+Your parents’ parents were probably emotionally immature, too.

 As a child, you may have felt unworthy and unloved.
-It is time to stop that inner dialogue and create the emotional connections that you craved.
+It is time to stop that inner dialogue.

 Let them work on their issues while you focus on yours